 However, when they are used for tracking, building databases of profiling information, making judgements about people and influencing the content they see, things get a lot more sinister very quickly.

 When you embed video content from YouTube (owned by Google), Vimeo, and other video sharing sites on your blog, your visitors are also identified and tracked by those companies – even if the reader doesn’t actually click on the content.
+It works in the same way as all of the above – by matching huge amounts of data with other data in order to trace and influence individuals.
+This is all done in seconds without any human action needed.

 So what can you do?